freezer333/cmps130/course/index.md

 Most modules also have programming excercises associated with them which you should complete (on your own).
 Solutions and video recordings of the solution being developed are also posted - however I strongly recommend you try each excercise on your own before watching me solve it!
 And of course - the way I solve it may not be the only correct way to do so!

-Each module is listed as being at either the *beginner*, *intermediate*, or *advanced* level.
-If you have no prior programming experience, you'll want to work on the *beginner* modules in detail - but if you already have programming experience those module may be "skimmed".
-They cover some important differences between Python and other languages like C++ though - so at the very least you should scan through the slides.

 [Please click here for a listing of all the modules](outline.html)

 I **strongly** recommend you work through each module in order - programming is not the type of thing that you can skip around with...